MakeSchool-Tutorials/Makestagram-Swift-V3/P07-Managing-User-Accounts/content.md

 1. First we check that the `FIRUser` returned from authentication is not nil by unwrapping it.
 We guard this statement, because we cannot proceed further if the user is nil.
 We need the `FIRUser` object's uid property to build the relative path for the user at `/users/#{uid}`.
 1. We construct a relative path to the reference of the user's information in our database.
-1. We read from the path we created and pass an event closure to handle the data (snapshot) is passed back from the database.
+1. We read from the path we created and pass an event closure to handle the data (snapshot) that is passed back from the database.

 Now we'll need to handle the user data to check that the user exists.

 # Retrieving Data

 When we retrieve data from Firebase, we receive a `DataSnapshot` object that contains the data we retrieved.
-We can now access the data through it's value property:
+We can now access the data through its value property:

 ```
 let data: Any? = snapshot.value